huaweicloud/terraform-provider-huaweicloud/docs/resources/fw_policy_v2.md

 * `shared` - See Argument Reference above.
 * `tenant_id` - See Argument Reference above.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 10 minute.

 ## Import

 Firewall Policies can be imported using the `id`, e.g.